bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-04-17-Microplastics in Soil.md

 # Microplastics in Soil: Findings from a Two-Year Study

-I recently came across a paper on <a href="https://x.com/DeniseMitrano/status/1912122726099091907">X.com</a> that caught my attention due to its relevance to my ongoing research on agricultural sustainability.
-Titled _“Minimal vertical transport of microplastics in soil over two years with little impact of plastics on soil macropore networks,”_ the study investigates how microplastics behave in soil over extended periods.
+I recently came across a paper on <a href="https://x.com/DeniseMitrano/status/1912122726099091907">X.com</a> that caught my attention due to its relevance to my intended PhD research and my interest in microplastics.
+Titled _<a href="https://doi.org/10.1038/s43247-025-02237-w">“Minimal vertical transport of microplastics in soil over two years with little impact of plastics on soil macropore networks,”</a>_ the study investigates how microplastics behave in soil over extended periods.
 After reading it, I wanted to share a summary of the methods, results, and implications, along with my thoughts on how this work could inform future research.

 ---